Funmula-Corp/biggo-api-js-pms-client/README.md

 [Funmula-Corp/guide](https://github.com/Funmula-Corp/guide)

-### Accessing BigGo PMS API
+### Accessing BigGo API PMS

-You can access all BigGo PMS API resources using the api object.
-Simply use the object obtained from `new BiggoPMSAPI()`.
+You can access all BigGo API PMS resources using the api object.
+Simply use the object obtained from `new BiggoAPIPMS()`.
 For example:

 ```js
 // Get list of platforms the user has access.